UpstreamAB/UpstreamPowerPack/KaseyaBMS/README.md

-Placeholder for API Powerhell scripts and report sets for Kaseya BMS.
+Placeholder for API Powerhell scripts and Report sets to be used with Kaseya BMS.